antronomo/RunningHalls/README.md

-·download the project
+- download the project
-·import it in godot 3.5.x (latest recomended)
+- import it in godot 3.5.x (latest recomended)
-·run the project
+- run the project